cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 Precondition: The user on the controller chain has registered an account on the host chain.
 The message that will be passed in must use an already registered account address.

 0.1 The user create a `executeTx` Tx2.
-0.2 The user sign Tx2 with the `icaOwnerAddress`
+0.2 The user sign Tx2 with the `icaOwnerAddress`.
 0.3 The user send Tx2 to the controller state machine.

 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
 1.2 The `icaExecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
-1.3 The `icaExecuteTxHandler` calls `sendExecuteTx`
+1.3 The `icaExecuteTxHandler` calls `sendExecuteTx`.

 2.1 The `sendExecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
-2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`)
+2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`).

 3.1 The relayer relays the packet to the host state machine.

 4.1 The host state machine dispatch the packet to the proper module handler.
 4.2 The `onRecvPacket` callbacks is activated on the host state machine.
-4.3 The `onRecvPacket` construct the addresses set given the `hostAccountIds` (retrieve the address from the module state given the `hostAccountId` key)
+4.3 The `onRecvPacket` construct the addresses set given the `hostAccountIds` (retrieve the address from the module state given the `hostAccountId` key).
 4.4 For every msg contained in the `msgs` array, the `onRecvPacket` verify that the `msg.expectedSigner` is contained in the addresses set.
 4.5 The msg is executed and the return value are save in the `resultData`.
 4.6 Once all the msgs are executed, the acknowledgment containing `resultData` is returned.

 5.1 The relayer relays the acknowledgment packet to the controller state machine.

 6.1 The `onAcknowledgePacket` is activated on the controller state machine triggering a noOp.

 ##### Error Case

 Precondition: The user on the controller chain has registered an account on the host chain.
 The message that will be passed in must use an already registered account address.

 0.1 The user create a `executeTx` Tx2.
-0.2 The user sign Tx2 with the `icaOwnerAddress`
+0.2 The user sign Tx2 with the `icaOwnerAddress`.
 0.3 The user send Tx2 to the controller state machine.

 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
 1.2 The `icaExecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
-1.3 The `icaExecuteTxHandler` calls `sendExecuteTx`
+1.3 The `icaExecuteTxHandler` calls `sendExecuteTx`.

 2.1 The `sendExecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
-2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`)
+2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`).

 3.1 The relayer relays the packet to the host state machine.

 4.1 The host state machine dispatch the packet to the proper module handler.
 4.2 The `onRecvPacket` callbacks is activated on the host state machine.
 4.3 The `onRecvPacket` function trigger an error, thus it returns an error acknowledgment.

 5.1 The relayer relays the error acknowledgment packet to the controller state machine.

 6.1 The `onAcknowledgePacket` is activated on the controller state machine triggering a noOp (nothing to revert on controller chain).

 ## Considerations